-Clearly, there may be good citizens and bad citizens among wind energy producers.
+Clearly, there are good citizens and bad citizens among wind energy producers.
 Organizations like the American Wind Energy Association and the American Wind Wildlife Institute have cooperated with the Nature Conservancy's Great Plains Site Wind Right initiative.
-Evergy, a power company serving more than 1.6 million customers in Kansas and Missouri, is reportedly using Site Wind Right maps in making their wind facility siting decisions.
-The Skookumchuck Wind Energy Project in western Washington State contrasts markedly with the Humboldt Wind Energy Project on the Bear River and Monument Ridges in California.
-Skookumchuck, the only approved wind energy project in the Marbled Murrelet's breeding range, has complied with stipulations that it curtail turbines during high bird activity periods in the Marbled Murrelet breeding season.
-Curtailment (turning off the rotors) is an approved best practice for wind energy projects at discreet periods when bird or bat activity threatens unacceptable fatalities; it is even used at some California wind turbine sites, for example, at the Tehachapi Wind Resource Area, when an individual condor sporting a miniature radio transmitter or GPS transmitter is tracked as approaching operating turbines.
-This is a process often referred to as "informed curtailment."
+Evergy, a power company serving more than 1.6 million customers in Kansas and Missouri, is using Site Wind Right maps in making their wind facility siting decisions.45 The Skookumchuck Wind Energy Project in western Washington State contrasts markedly with the Humboldt Wind Energy Project on the Bear River and Monument Ridges in California.
+Skookumchuck, the only approved wind energy project in the Marbled Murrelet's breeding range, has complied with stipulations that it curtail turbines during high bird activity periods in the Marbled Murrelet breeding season.46 Curtailment (turning off the rotors) is an approved best practice for wind energy projects at discreet periods when bird or bat activity threatens unacceptable fatalities; it is even used at some California wind turbine sites, for example, at the Tehachapi Wind Resource Area, when an individual condor sporting a miniature radio transmitter or GPS transmitter is tracked as approaching operating turbines.47 This is a process often referred to as "informed curtailment."
 It has been used to avoid collisions of rare and protected species such as Whooping Cranes and Golden Eagles, in addition to California Condors.
-It is enjoined on the operators in both the PacifiCorp and Duke plea agreements in 2014.
-(Clearly, fitting all species of concern with radio transmitters or GPS would be impractical; it works for condors because there are so few of them, most released from captive breeding programs.)
-Some curtailment regimes employ human spotters-a labor-intensive approach that might serve in predictable, limited periods of high activity, say, of Whooping Cranes in migration approaching known resting areas.
+It is enjoined on the operators in both the PacifiCorp and Duke plea agreements in 2014.48 (Clearly, fitting all species of concern with radio transmitters or GPS would be impractical; it works for condors because there are so few of them, most released from captive breeding programs.
+Some curtailment regimes employ human spotters-a labor-intensive approach that might serve in predictable, limited